Catalonian Trails

 Nepal is a small country.
 By area it is about half the size of the UK.
 Yet in that small area it packs as much splendour and variety in as any country in the world.
 From the highest mountain range and 8 of the 10 highest peaks to lowland jungle plains, covering a huge array of climatic and ecological zones, it is astonishing what can be seen of the natural world in Nepal.
 And then there is the cultural dimension.
 This is country where cultural and religious tradition are enmeshed in everyday life.
 The Nepalis are proud of there traditions and will be delighted to educate visitors in local ways.
 Our Himalayan Vistas holiday allows anyone to get a flavour of everything the country has to offer.

 Next we head down to the lowlands and Chitwan National Park.
 Home to rhino, leopard, crocs and a huge array of bird life it a superb place to see wildlife, whether from a jeep, on foot or from a canoe.
+You continue to Pokhara for a day of guided sightseeing, walking, a relaxed boat trip across Fewa lake and enjoying a momo making class in a local Tibetan Camp.
+There is also a free day to relax, explore further or catch up on shopping.

-We continue to Pokhara for a day of guided sightseeing, walking, a relaxed boat trip across Fewa lake and enjoying a momo making class in a local Tibetan Camp.
-Along the way back towards Kathmandu, we will stop at Kurintar, beautifully situated above the Trisuli River.
-Our time in Kathmandu will be spent sightseeing with a local guide, discovering the various pockets which make this one of the most fascinating cities in Asia.
+Finally you return to Kathmandu.
+The time in Kathmandu will be spent sightseeing with a local guide, discovering the various pockets which make this one of the most fascinating cities in Asia.
 Unsurprisingly, this is a great place to shop from camping gear, fleece jackets, Tibetan hats or books; everything can be found and haggled over.

-As the trip comes to an end, we enjoy a final dinner in Thamel, the centre of tourist Kathmandu and full of life before boarding the plane with a bag full of experiences and memories.
+As the trip comes to an end, you'll enjoy a final dinner in Thamel, the centre of tourist Kathmandu and full of life before boarding the plane with a bag full of experiences and memories.
 The world certainly is more beautiful on foot!

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.